2021 – ABC’s of the N2E (download PDF)

 – Current vessel Temporary Import Permit (TIP)

 A boat entering Mexico for the first time goes thru the official check-in process with both Mexican Customs and Immigration.
-By participating in the N2E race, these are expedited for you and usually handled at the marina you are staying, or at Race Headquarters at the Hotel Coral.
+By participating in the N2E race, these are expedited for you and handled at Race Headquarters at the Hotel Coral or possibly at the marina you are staying.
 Similarly, the boat exiting Mexico check-out procedure is handled by N2E Race management for you.
 You will not need to do the typical visiting of multiple downtown Ensenada offices when arriving and departing.
 One of the fees involved in sailing into Ensenada is a per boat fee to the Harbor Master.
 This is included in your entry fee and handled by N2E Race Management for you.
-The other significant fee is the tourist visa fee for each person going ashore.
-Each year NOSA lobbies local authorities to have this fee waived for racers, and in many past years has succeeded.
-In 2018 the Mexican government insisted it be collected and gave NOSA 48-hour notice of this decision.
-We do not have a final decision for 2019.
-In 2018 and 2019 NOSA has supported local groups lobbying their government officials to change this law.
-We don’t know if they will succeed.
-We will keep you informed of our progress.
-This tourist visa can be prepaid on the internet or paid in Ensenada at Hotel Coral.
-The current amount is $306 Mexican Pesos, about $16 USD.
+The other fee is the tourist card fee (Forma Migratoria Múltiple (FMM)) for each person going ashore.
+This tourist card fee can be prepaid on the internet, or paid in Ensenada when checking in at Hotel Coral.
+The current amount is about $30 USD (it varies with exchange rate).
+The local officials strongly suggest bringing cash and handling this in Ensenada.
+If you prefer the on-line prepaying, be aware it is one application and one receipt per person.
 Mexican law also requires all passengers on a boat with fishing gear to have a Mexican fishing license.

 US PASSPORT & CUSTOMS

 You and your crew will need a Passport to re-enter the United States from Mexico.